BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 With personal control of seeds and personal choice of Software Wallet, Passport provides a high level of independence.

 * Passport allows direct, personal control of all assets.
 The master seed resides on the Passport; Software Wallets only receive xpubs, for use either as a watch-only wallet, or as one key in a multisig.

-**Neutral:**

-* Passport supports interaction with a number of Software Wallets, pushing questions of how the Bitcoin network is accessed to that software.
+* Passport supports interaction with a number of Software Wallets, allowing the user to choose whichever one they want and pushing questions of how the Bitcoin network is accessed to that software.

 ### Privacy